-Bayur or Dinner Plate Tree is a timber and landscape tree originating from India and Asia, its natural range extending from the foothills of the Himalayas and hilly parts of central and eastern India, through Myanmar (Burma) to southern China.
+Bayur or Dinner Plate Tree is a timber and landscape tree originating from India and Asia, its natural range extending from the Himalayan foothills, and hilly parts of central and eastern India, through Myanmar (Burma) to southern China.

-It is a tree of variable size, growing into a medium-sized tree up to 24 m (80 ft) tall in the cooler parts of its range but is rarely above 15 m (50 ft) in warmer areas and develops a straight trunk supporting a rounded or irregularly-shaped crown of gently ascending branches.
+It is a tree of variable size, growing to a medium-sized tree up to 24 m (80 ft) tall in the cooler parts of its range but is rarely above 15 m (50 ft) in warmer areas.
+Most trees develop a straight trunk supporting a rounded or irregularly-shaped crown of gently ascending branches.
 The bark is a smooth, grey on young trees becoming rough and darker with age.

 The leaves are in the shape of a maple leaf, very large, dark glossy green on top and silvery underneath.
 In the wetter parts of its range, where the dry season is short, they remain on the tree throughout the year but fall elsewhere, with the tree left near leafless for a brief period.

-It is cultivated as an ornamental for its showy, sweetly fragrant flowers and its very large leaves, which cast a deep shade, making it a popular shade tree in its native India.
+Bayur is commonly cultivated as an ornamental for its showy, sweetly fragrant flowers and its very large leaves, which cast a deep shade, making it a popular shade tree in its native India.
 In the dry season, the downy, silvery under-surface of the leaves lighten, resulting in an eye-catching contrast of silver and green as they move in the wind.

-The wood it produces is medium-weight, in the 540 to 600 kg per cubic meter (34 to 37 lbs per cubic ft) range, with low natural resistance to decay, limiting its use outdoors.
-Its use is mainly confined to making plywood, packing boxes and crates as well as safety matches and matchboxes.
+The wood it produces is medium-weight, in the 540 to 600 kg per cubic meter (34 to 37 lbs per cubic ft) range, with low natural resistance to decay, thus limiting its use outdoors.
+Its use is mainly confined to making plywood, packing boxes and crates, as well as safety matches and matchboxes.

 The spent flowers are collected in its native range for use in clothing and linen cupboards, as a deodoriser and to add a light fragrance to the clothes, sheets and towels stored therein.